XJacek/gym-fx/README.md

 # gym-fx
-gym forex enviroment with mt4 support (work in progress)
+gym forex enviroment for testing with mt4 support (work in progress)